Maryann878/LinguAfrika/CLOUDFLARE_SETUP.md

 3. **Check build logs**
    - Look for the actual file paths in error messages
    - Ensure they show `components` (lowercase), not `Components`

+4. **Wrangler Deploy Error**
+   - If you see: `✘ [ERROR] Missing entry-point to Worker script`
+   - This means a deploy command is set (should be empty)
+   - Go to Settings → Builds & deployments
+   - Remove/clear the "Deploy command" field
+   - Cloudflare Pages handles static site deployment automatically